nrmnqdds/simplified-imaluum/README.md

 <img src="https://github.com/qryskalyst20/simplified-imaluum/assets/65181897/2ad4fedc-1018-4779-b94a-5aae6f2944a3" width=100 />

 ## 🚧 **In Construction** 🚧
+> [!IMPORTANT]
+> This project is **not** associated with the official i-Ma'luum website!

+> [!CAUTION]
+> **Not stable yet**, if your data failed to fetched on laptop, try on your phone
+>
+> If still not working, try do it other time, later at night or anything

+> [!NOTE]
+> Beta version available at https://imaluum-beta.nrmnqdds.com

 Simplified i-Ma'luum is a stunning recreation of the university website "i-Ma'luum", designed with a focus on providing an enhanced user experience through a beautiful UI and intuitive navigation.
 This project aims to simplify the way users interact with the university's online information system, making it more accessible and user-friendly.
 Inspired by the original i-Ma'luum website, designed for an enhanced user experience.

-> [!IMPORTANT]
-> This project is **not** associated with the official i-Ma'luum website!

 ![swappy-20231024_235051](https://github.com/qryskalyst20/simplified-imaluum/assets/65181897/98cc8548-b75b-47ca-93eb-cc12c547e284)
 ![swappy-20231024_235251](https://github.com/qryskalyst20/simplified-imaluum/assets/65181897/33ee032f-d23c-4665-8671-77dbf5408def)